sergmain/metaheuristic-docs/p/full-installation.md

 #### Launching of Metaheuristic

-That's all.
 Now you can launch Metaheuristic.
 Change dir to /mh-root and run Metaheuristic:

 - If you skipped the creation of dispatcher.yaml and env.yaml, the command for launching is:
 ```text